ceeghee/nodejs-typeorm-rest-server/README.md

  ## Notes

-1. For api testing and development an API testing tool is required.
+1. For api testing and development, an API testing tool is required.
 Insomnia or Postman Recommended

 > Found a bug?
 Please, report it here https://github.com/ceeghee/NodeJs-TypeORM-CRUD-Server/issues